8 Ways to fix SD Card Saying Full When Empty

 • Check the SD card in Windows Explorer to ensure it is back to full capacity.

-If the above solutions do not work out for you, I recommend using a powerful photo recovery software, such as Stellar Photo Recovery.
-It can efficiently retrieve files from an SD card, even after it’s formatted.
+However, if files or important photos from your SD card is mistakenly deleted during the above process, you can try recovering them with the help of a photo recovery tool.
+I recommend using a powerful photo recovery software, such as Stellar Photo Recovery.
+It can efficiently retrieve deleted files from an SD card.

 Here’s a step-by-step method to recover photos using Stellar Photo Recovery: